Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 If you’re concerned about visiting your regular doctor or can’t afford the cost of private testing, a community testing center may be able to help.
 While community testing centers may charge a fee for STD testing, it’s common to find free or low-cost testing from these resources:

 Affinity Health Center offers free rapid HIV and hepatitis C testing with results in about 30 minutes, and STD testing for chlamydia and gonorrhea with results in about two weeks.
 It also provides pregnancy testing, PrEP for uninsured individuals, and HIV/STD prevention education for the entire community.
 Testing is available on a walk-in basis, with appointments unnecessary.
 Clinic hours are Monday through Thursday from 8:30 a.m. to 6 p.m. and Fridays from 8:30 a.m. to 4 p.m.

 RAO Community Health provides sexual health services in the Charlotte metro area, which includes Rock Hill.
 It offers free HIV, chlamydia, gonorrhea, and syphilis testing.
 RAO also provides herpes and hepatitis B and C testing, hepatitis B vaccines, PrEP, and HIV/STD treatment.
-PrEP is covered by Medicaid and most private insurance plans with co-pay assistance available.
+Medicaid and most private insurance plans cover prEP with co-pay assistance available.
 Clinic hours are Tuesdays and Wednesdays from 8 a.m. to 5 p.m. and Fridays from 8 a.m. to 1 p.m., with an evening clinic every Thursday between 4 p.m. and 8 p.m.

 321 West 11th Street Charlotte, NC 28202, 704-237-8793